JanuaryLabs/sdk-it/packages/hono/README.md

 # @sdk-it/hono

-Hono framework integration for SDK-IT that provides type-safe request validation and standardized response handling.
+Hono framework integration for SDK-IT that provides type-safe request validation and semantic response handling.

 To learn more about SDK code generation, see the [TypeScript Doc](../typescript/readme.md)